Graciekan21/django-wanderlust/README.md

 ## Media

-For placeholder images when no image is uploaded to a blog post, I have utilized the one used in by Code Institute for Walk through project [](https://picsum.photos/) which offers a library of stock images that display as a placeholder.
+Using a stock image library like Pexels for placeholder images when none are uploaded to a blog post is a smart move.
+It ensures that your posts maintain visual appeal even when there's no specific image provided.
+Plus, it's convenient and saves time compared to creating your own placeholders.
+As long as you're still incorporating your original content and images throughout your blog, using stock images as placeholders shouldn't detract from your unique voice and style.
+It's all about striking a balance between efficiency and originality.
  All other content and images are my own.

 ___